 Here’s how this roasted sausage recipe came together.

-I picked them up at my local supermarket this morning for just one single buck since the expiration date is tomorrow.
+I bought some fatty sausages at my local supermarket this morning for just one euro since the expiration date is tomorrow.
 I’m always in for a good bargain!
 And this also meant that I had to ditch my initial dinner plans and cook them today.
 Or chuck them in the freezer.
-No sandwiches for lunch today: how about a savory heap of roasted sausage?
+No sandwiches for lunch today: how about some roasted sausage?
 I’m in!

 Roasted Sausage with Garlic & Red Wine